WeaselGizzard/project/README.md

 Appearance and function have been tested on IE, Chrome, and Firefox browsers on a Windows laptop; using the device emulators in Chrome; and on my iPhone 6s.

+My reasons for taking this course:

+- Get a good, coherent view of modern web development.
+- Understand the developer tools now in common use.
+- Upgrade my personal web site, which dates to 1995, to modern standards.